inFumumVerti/DHBWorld-Docu/README.md

 **Use Cases:**
 * *Configure notifications:* Change settings about app-notifications
 * *Change design:* Change the design of the app
-* *Configure Dashboard:* Configure the visible information of the dashboard
 * *View information about App:* View information about the App like version, developers, etc.

 ### 3.2 Usability